-AboutSophie Lewis is currently writing a book, Full Surrogacy Now (Verso, forthcoming).
-Her published body of cultural criticism includes a recent intervention in Viewpoint on Donna Haraway’s oeuvre and various essays at The New Inquiry, Salvage, Jacobin and (especially) Blind Field journal, where she is an editor (completing the Blind Field edited volume End/And: Feminization in Unending Times).
+AboutSophie Lewis is a writer and feminist geographer interested in leakiness, communisation, anti-work and anthrogenesis.
+She is the author of Full Surrogacy Now (Verso, 2019).
+Her published cultural criticism includes a recent intervention in Viewpoint on Donna Haraway’s oeuvre and various essays at The New Inquiry, Salvage, Jacobin and (especially) Blind Field journal, where she is an editor (completing the Blind Field edited volume End/And: Feminization in Unending Times).
 Sophie has published research articles on surrogacy politics in Signs, Frontiers, Dialogues in Human Geography and Feminist Review.
 Her ESRC-funded PhD on gestational surrogacy, ‘Cyborg Labour’, was defended at the University of Manchester (UK) – supervised by Noel Castree and Erik Swyngedouw and examined by Cindi Katz.
 Her prior scholarly background is in English Literature (BA Oxford University), Geography (MSc Oxford University), and Politics (MA, the New School for Social Research).
 Sophie is a member of the Out of the Woods ecological writing collective, and has also translated two books for MIT Press.

 EducationPhD, Human Geography | March 10 2017 | University of Manchester, UK